diegomarquez/side-scrolling-shooting-game/README.md

 - Editor
 	- Hide the bulk of the configuration of viewports in a plus icon button
+		- Check how it works with one viewport (DONE)
+		- Check how it works with two viewports (DONE)
+		- Hide everything by default

 	- Sort viewports.
 Sortable list with the viewport-editor-ui elements
 		- Change the viewport drawing order when the UI changes